Can Technology Enhance Parks?

 The list of the benefits provided by parks is very long, positively impacting both physical and mental health.
 Parks provide opportunities for children to enjoy playground equipment, all ages to participate in sports, and friends and family to spend quality time together.
 Studies have also shown biophilia, or human beings’ natural affinity for a connection to nature, to have positive health benefits.
 In fact, nature can have such an impact on mental health that developers and companies are looking for more ways to bring the outdoors indoors, incorporating green roofs, living walls, and programs such as the WELL Building Standard™.

 We often think of nature and technology as opposites; however, technology can actually enhance a person’s park experience.
 It can even get more people interested in using their local parks, especially young people.
-“Technology makes knowledge more available than ever and parks are the perfect place to take advantage of educational opportunities,” Pat Kelly, RCDD, DBIA, a telecommunications engineer and associate principal at IP Design Group points out.
+“Technology makes knowledge more available than ever and parks are the perfect place to take advantage of educational opportunities,” Pat Kelly, RCDD, DBIA, a telecommunications designer and principal at IP Design Group points out.

 Whether through interactive displays and digital signs featuring information about the water cycle, QR codes that identify native plants, or virtual and augmented reality apps that allow visitors to see the prehistoric animals that once populated the area, technology can make learning about nature easy and fun.
 Visitors can then share the history lessons and conservation tips they learned from the park with their friends and neighbors.